Showing posts with label granddaugher. Show all posts

 While they were getting my granddaughter ready for her EEG, my daughter and I walked downstairs for lunch.
 EEG-An electroencephalograph.

-My granddaughter having an EEG
+My granddaughter is having an EEG

 Day 3: Wednesday, August 23, 2006

-We slept until 7:30 a.m. the following day.
+We slept until 7:30 A.M. the following day.

-My granddaughter was chipper after her breakfast, a bowel movement, and a nice bath and she is now playing.
+My granddaughter was chipper after her breakfast, a bowel movement, and a nice bath, and she is now playing.

-My granddaughter's MRI is at 10:00 A.M. today.
+My granddaughter's MRI is scheduled for 10:00 A.M. today.

 MRI -magnetic resonance imaging